MicrosoftDocs/power-automate-docs/articles/guidance/how-to/build-custom-action/buildcustomaction.md

 Enhance productivity, reusability, and extensibility with custom actions in Power Automate for desktop.
 This article discusses how [custom actions in Power Automate for desktop](../../../desktop-flows/custom-actions.md) can help makers create their own reusable actions that can be used across multiple flows.
 Makers create custom actions by composing a sequence of steps or functions into a new action.
 Custom actions are created using the Power Automate for desktop actions SDK, which provides a set of APIs that allow makers to create custom actions using .NET language C#.
 Custom actions can also be shared with other users through the custom actions section in Power Automate (make.powerautomate.com).
 In this article you'll find detailed walkthroughs of how to create, build, deploy, use, and update custom actions.

+> [!IMPORTANT]
+> While the essential features utilized in creating custom actions are supported, the provided solutions, assets, and sample scripts mentioned here serve as an example implementation of these features and don't include support.

 ## Overview

 Custom actions capability in Power Automate for desktop allows you to create your own reusable actions that can be used across multiple desktop flows.
 Custom actions save you time and effort by allowing you to reuse complex or frequently used actions without having to re-create them each time you build a new flow.
 Makers can apply their existing skills and knowledge to create custom actions that integrate with other systems and services.
 Additionally, pro-developers can wrap the existing functions or code libraries to make a new custom action that results in increased reusability of organizational assets.